sundayj/npm-script-selector/README.md

 -----------
 ## Features

+- Can be used as entry to other scripts.
 - Accepts path to a `package.json` as an input.
 - Lists scripts contained within that `package.json`.
 - Allows interactive selection of script.
 - Prints output from selected script.
 - Asks if you would like to run another script when the current one is finished.
+- App's title banner is customizable.
+Customize the font printed to the console when the CLI runs:
+  - Change the words.
+  - Change the font style.
+Font choices can be found [here](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/53d91777b0daa1b5b6b0beac63ab0b25126b7b13/types/figlet/index.d.ts#L2).

 -------------------
 ### Future Features

-- [ ] - Allow subcommands/options to be passed to selected scripts.
+- [ ] Allow subcommands/options to be passed to selected scripts.
-- [ ] - Option to search for `package.json` files within a directory.
+- [ ] Option to search for `package.json` files within a directory.
-- [ ] - Option to store the paths of frequently used files.
+- [ ] Option to store the paths of frequently used files.
-- [ ] - Option to run the selected scripts in a new window.
+- [ ] Option to run the selected scripts in a new window.
-- [ ] - React GUI
+- [ ] React GUI

 -------------------------
 ## Installation and Usage